Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Ahmed Amonette is a U.S. qualified attorney and legal advisor based in Al Tamimi & Company’s Riyadh, Saudi Arabia office.

 Ahmed’s practice focuses on complex commercial litigation and arbitration, cross-border dispute resolution, and financial fraud.
 He has represented and advised clients on a wide-range of civil, criminal and investigative matters, including multi-jurisdictional matters requiring the coordination of legal strategies.
+He has also advised and assisted on numerous legislative and policy drafting projects on behalf of Saudi governmental entities.

-Prior to joining Al Tamimi, Ahmed was as an associate with a regional law firm in Riyadh, Saudi Arabia where he advised on a number of regulatory mandates on behalf of governmental entities and government owned companies, including the Saudi Ministry of Finance.
+Prior to joining Al Tamimi, Ahmed was as an associate with a regional law firm in Riyadh, Saudi Arabia where he advised on several regulatory mandates on behalf of governmental entities and government owned companies, including the Saudi Ministry of Finance.
 He also worked as an associate with an international firm based in Washington, DC where his practice focused primarily on the representation of clients in high-profile cross-border litigation matters and international disputes connected to the MENA region.

 2009 – Juris Doctor, University of Tulsa College of Law